The Airmen's Stories - P/O W M L Fiske

-On 12th April 1940 he was commissioned as Acting Pilot Officer and on 12th July was posted to his friend Billy Clyde’s squadron, No 601, at Tangmere, Sussex.
+On 12th April 1940 he was commissioned as Acting Pilot Officer and on 12th July was posted to his friend Billy Clyde’s unit, 601 Squadron, Auxiliary Air Force, at Tangmere, Sussex.
 It is fair to assume that this posting was the result of some more string-pulling by Fiske, who is pictured below.

 Further patrols ensued and on 13th August he claimed a Ju88 shot down.

 On 16th August 601 Squadron was scrambled to intercept a formation of Ju87 Stuka aircraft that were in fact heading for 601's base at Tangmere.
 Individual combats broke out as the Stukas dropped their bombs and headed out to sea over Pagham harbour.